Savoia-Marchetti SM.79 Sparviero: Development

-In 1934, Italian aircraft manufacturer Savoia-Marchetti started work on what would become the SM.79.
+Savoia-Marchetti started work on what would become the SM.79 in 1934.
 The design team was headed by aeronautical engineer Alessandro Marchetti.
-It had originally been conceived as a fast monoplane transport aircraft, capable of accommodating up to eight passengers and of being used in air racing (such as the London-Melbourne race).
+It was originally conceived of as a fast transport aircraft, capable of accommodating up to eight passengers and also capable of being used in air races (such as the MacRobertson Air Race).
 The design, which was initially designated as the SM.79P (P stood for passenger), was once intended to be a civil derivative of the Savoia-Marchetti SM.81, a militarised transport/bomber aircraft that was itself based upon the Savoia-Marchetti S.73 airliner.